bobleesj/electron-microscopy/src/STEM.md

     - Done!
 You are now ready for STEM probe alignment next.

-## Part 2: Probe alignment in STEM mode
+## Part 2: Probe alignment in STEM

 1. **Switch to STEM**